4mile/BQPipe/README.rst

 =============================
-bqpipe: BigQuery & DataFrames
+bqpipe: Warehouse & DataFrame
 =============================

-A lightweight Python wrapper around Google Cloud BigQuery's API to simplify read and write between Pandas DataFrames and BigQuery.
+A lightweight Python wrapper around the Google Cloud BigQuery and Snowflake data platform APIs to simplify read and write between Pandas DataFrames and BigQuery/Snowflake.

 Features
 --------